jayp/plivohelper-scala/README.markdown

 heavily derived from Dag Liodden's [Scwilio library](https://github.com/daggerrz/Scwilio).
 It is currently under initial development, with only a small subset of the Plivo functionality supported.
-The API aims to deliver Plivo functionality in several layers of abstraction:
+The API aims to deliver Plivo functionality using two layers of abstraction:

-1. Basic Plivo methods and RESTXML generation 2.
-Higher level "phone devices" where all HTTP and URL plumbing is abstracted away and replace with plain functions
+1. Basic Plivo methods and RESTXML generation
+2. Higher level "phone devices" where all HTTP and URL plumbing is abstracted away and replace with plain functions

 ## Basic Plivo methods and RESTXML generation